dotnet/docs-maui/docs/user-interface/menu-bar.md

 A `MenuBarItem` can consist of the following children:

-::: moniker range="=net-maui-6.0"

 - `MenuFlyoutItem`, which represents a menu item that can be clicked.
 - `MenuFlyoutSubItem`, which represents a sub-menu item that can be clicked.

-::: moniker-end

-::: moniker range=">=net-maui-7.0"

-- `MenuFlyoutItem`, which represents a menu item that can be clicked.
-- `MenuFlyoutSubItem`, which represents a sub-menu item that can be clicked.
 - `MenuFlyoutSeparator`, which is a horizontal line that separates items in the menu.

-::: moniker-end

 `MenuFlyoutSubItem` derives from `MenuFlyoutItem`, which in turn derives from `MenuItem`. `MenuItem` defines multiple properties that enable the appearance and behavior of a menu item to be specified.
 The appearance of a menu item, or sub-item, can be defined by setting the `Text`, and `IconImageSource` properties.
 The response to a menu item, or sub-item, click can be defined by setting the `Clicked`, `Command`, and `CommandParameter` properties. <!-- For more information about menu items, see [Menu items](). -->